Artificial Broadcasts as Galactic Populations: III. Constraints on Radio Broadcasts from the Cosmic Population of Inhabited Galaxies: Background

 \subsubsection{The abundance of societies and broadcasts}

 If there is a metasociety $\MetaMark$, the abundance of communicative societies within it is in turn given by $\azAbund$, the mean number of societies per star in the metasociety:

 where $\GenLabel$ stands for a generic window like a survey with a duration much shorter than the societies.
-In either scenario, $\azNGen(\zTuple)$ has a Poisson distribution once $\zTuple$ is fixed.
-Finally, each society has some abundance of broadcasts, which is $\baAbundnuTotal$ for the instantaneous number of narrowband lines per unit frequency.
+Communicative societies are regarded as a Poisson point process within the metasociety once one exists.\footnote{\vphantom{T}\editOne{T}he number of societies is not Poissonian when the number of habitats is saturated \citep{Kipping24}.
+Nonetheless, the habitats themselves have unknown (from our perspective, random) locations and thus can be treated as a random Poisson point process within the galaxy.
+Additionally, if only a small fraction of societies are communicative, then a Poisson point process can be a good approximation for that subset.} Finally, each society has some abundance of broadcasts, which is $\baAbundnuTotal$ for the instantaneous number of narrowband lines per unit frequency.
 It can be converted to a metasocietal abundance just by multiplying:

 The $\MetaMark$ subscript on the average indicates to take the average over all societies in the metasociety, according to their distribution function.
 In principle, there could be a whole range of different broadcasting rates in different societies, but in this work, they all are interchangeable ($\zMean{\baAbundnuTotal} \to \baAbundnuTotal$).